Silica Dust Health Hazards and Protection

 Manual saws are less accurate and slower than CNCs.
-Despite the application of water, worker exposure to RCS is generally higher than with computerized systems (CNCs) as they do not have safety doors and the operator must stand closer to the dust source to operate the machinery.
+Despite the application of water, worker exposure to RCS dust is generally higher than with computerized systems (CNCs) as they do not have safety doors and the operator must stand closer to the dust source to operate the machinery.

-When working with manual tools, the operator’s breathing zone is very close to the dust source, where high levels of RCS are generated.
+When working with manual tools, the operator’s breathing zone is very close to the dust source, where high levels of RCS dust are generated.
 It is therefore extremely important to implement the following safety procedures:

 - Always use water-integrated manual tools.
 If it is not possible to use water-integrated tools at the installation site, follow the instructions in Section 2.3, Installation Safety.

 - Prevent dispersal of RCS-contaminated water mist from water-integrated tools by using guards, plastic flaps or brush guards.

 - Set the air and water pressure to achieve the optimal amount of water on the slab to prevent dispersal of dry RCS dust or RCS-contaminated water mist.

 - Use an appropriately fit-tested half face respirator when working with manual tools.

 Proper ventilation is key to providing a safe and healthy workspace for yourself and your employees.